-Recently, we’ve been exploring a lot of Italian-American foods.
-From Chicken Vesuvio to Sunday Gravy to everyone’s favorite Spaghetti and Meatballs, we are amazed at this unique cuisine, which developed in the States when Italian immigrants made their way here.
+Recently, I’ve been cooking a lot of Italian-American foods.
+From Chicken Vesuvio to Sunday Gravy to everyone’s favorite Spaghetti and Meatballs.
+Probably because we’ve been watching the Sopranos.

 What is Chicken Scarpariello?

-- Chicken – Bone in chicken thighs are best for this classic dish.
-They turn juicy and tender when braising.
-We keep the skin on for rustic look and feel, and it crisps up when roasted in the oven.
+- Chicken – In my experience, bone-in chicken thighs are perfect for this classic dish.
+They become really juicy and tender when you cook them slowly.
+I like to leave the skin on because it gives the dish a rustic appearance, and it gets wonderfully crispy when you roast it in the oven.

 - To season the chicken – Flour, salt and pepper to dust the chicken thighs.

-- Vegetables – Onion and bell pepper (we used red bell pepper, but you can use multi-colored too).
+- Vegetables – Onion and bell pepper (I used red bell pepper today, but you can use multi-colored too).

 - White wine and chicken stock – To create the sauce.